Finnesburg Fragment: Scholarly reception

 J. R. R. Tolkien made a study of the surviving texts in an attempt to reconstruct what may have been the original story behind the Finnesburg Fragment and the "Finnesburg Episode" of Beowulf.
 This study was eventually edited into the book Finn and Hengest.
 Tolkien argues there that the story is historical, rather than legendary, in character.
-Tolkien also argues that Finnsburuh is most likely an error by either Hickes or his printer, since that construction appears nowhere else, and the word should be Finnesburh.
+Tolkien also argues that Finnsburuh is most likely an error by either Hickes or his printer, since that construction appears nowhere else, and the word should be Finnesburg.
 It is not clear whether this was the actual name of the hall or only the poet's description of it.
 Where exactly the hall was, or even whether it was in Frisia, is not known.

 Uniquely in the surviving Old English corpus, the fragment contains no Christian references and the burning of Hnæf is clearly pagan.

 Religious elements

 Though the Finnesburg Fragment itself has little mention of religious elements, the text of Beowulf does.
 In recent times several critics have offered explanations for the Christian elements of the poem.
 Christopher M. Cain specifically suggests that the author was Christian and wrote the poem with parallels to the Old Testament to show the pre-Christian world in which the epic takes place.
 This unique approach highlights the fact that the characters such as Beowulf and Hrothgar act in a way that is still moral without being explicitly Christian.

 In contrast C. Tidmarsh Major took a different approach and examined the state of religion at the time the poem was likely written.
 In the Middle Ages he asserts that Christianity was not at all as uniform as it is now, and neither was Germanic paganism.
 In fact he simply argues that it is a literary example of the overlapping and melding of pagan and Christian beliefs as they encountered one another.